PREAMBLE AND SUMMARY

 Organizing “About Atomic Energy - to Everyone” student conferences, forums and meetings for other authorities, for licensees;

-Publishing a wide range of documents on its web site, such as country reports (Convention on Nuclear Safety, Joint Convention), annual reports, legal frameworks, guiding documents and all relevant news and events;
+Publishing a wide range of documents on its web site, such as country reports (Convention on Nuclear Safety, Joint Convention), annual reports, pieces of legislation, guiding documents and all relevant news and events;

-Publishing draft version of guiding documents for public opinion;
+Publishing draft versions of guiding documents for public opinion;

 Running a Facebook profile.